Impact

 Risk and Exploitability

 The CVSS score of 5.5 indicates a moderate severity.
-There is no EPSS score available, and the vulnerability is not listed in CISA's KEV catalog.
-Since the error occurs during dissector parsing of network data, the exploit likely requires the ability to supply crafted traffic to the running Wireshark instance, suggesting a local or remote privilege to inject traffic into the capture source.
+The EPSS score is less than 1%, indicating a very low likelihood of exploitation, and the vulnerability is not listed in CISA's KEV catalog.
+The likely attack vector is a crafted packet that triggers the recursion in the Monero dissector; based on the description, this is inferred to require the ability to supply such traffic to a running Wireshark instance, which may be local or remote depending on the capture source configuration.
 No missing authorisation checks are mentioned, so exploitation is limited to causing a crash; confidentiality and integrity are not directly affected.
 The exploit path is the receipt of malicious Monero traffic by Wireshark, which triggers the recursion and stack overflow.

 OpenCVE Enrichment